zamarise/startnow-change-calculator/README.md

 # Change Calculator
 > Calculate change due.
-Seperated in dollars, quarters, dimes, nickels, and pennies.
+Separated in dollars, quarters, dimes, nickels, and pennies.

 This was my second project at Origin Code Academy.
 This Change Calculator was created using HTML, CSS, Bootstrap, jQuery, and JavaScript.